RohanDoshi2018/Stanford_UFLDL_Tutorial/README.txt

 Author: Rohan Doshi
-Date: 8/9/15
+Date: August 18th, 2015

-In these folders you will find my solutions to the programming challenges from Stanford's UFLDL online tutorial:
+In these folders you will find my solutions to the programming challenges from Stanford's UFLDL (Unsupervised Feature Learning and Deep Learning) online tutorial on DNNs (deep learning neural networks) and CNNs (convolutional neural networks):

 http://deeplearning.stanford.edu/wiki/index.php/UFLDL_Tutorial